admin-ch/CovidCertificate-SDK-iOS/README.md

 ## Usage

-The SDK needs to be initialized with an environment and a api key.
+The SDK needs to be initialized with an environment and a API token.
 This allows for different verification rules per environment or other environment-specific settings.

 If you intend to integrate the CovidCertificate-SDK-iOS into your app, please get in touch with the [BAG](mailto:Covid-Zertifikat@bag.admin.ch) to get a token assigned.